-NFC, or near field communication is a feature commonly found on smartphones as a method of wireless data transfer.
+NFC, or near field communication, can be an important part of an identity lifecycle, and is a feature commonly found on smartphones as a method of wireless data transfer.
 It uses short range wireless RFID technology to detect and enable communication with other nearby devices equipped with NFC functionality.
 All of this is done automatically without the need of launching an application or having an internet connection.

 NFC technology works by creating a "near field" using high frequencies, spanning a radius of about 10 centimeters.
 When another NFC chip is detected within this field, it becomes activated and small amounts of data are transferred between the two devices as long as they stay within the same field.